idvhs/idvhs.github.io/about.md

 Hello, my name is Cevi Herdian.
 I'm <span class="changing"></span> Enthusiast
 <br>
 <br>
-Practiced Data Analyst with more than 3 years of experience as working student and intern in extraction, transformation, loaded, statistical interpreting and visualizing various types of dataset.
+Practiced Data Analyst with more than 3 years of experience in extraction, transformation, loaded, statistical interpreting and visualizing various types of dataset.
 Focusing on KPI Dashboard (Key Performance Indicator) and Predictive Analytics.
 <br>